 A Universal Primer

 Universal Orlando occupies 840 acres in Orlando, about 8 miles northeast of Walt Disney World.
-The resort consists of two theme parks—Universal Studios Florida and Universal’s Islands of Adventure—along with five Loews-operated Universal hotels; Universal’s Volcano Bay, a water park opening in 2017; and the Universal CityWalk dining, nightlife, and shopping complex.
+The resort consists of two theme parks—Universal Studios Florida and Universal’s Islands of Adventure—along with with five (soon six) Loews-operated Universal hotels, the Volcano Bay water park (opening 2017), and the Universal CityWalk dining, nightlife, and shopping complex.

 Universal Studios Florida (USF) opened in June 1990.
 At the time, it was almost four times the size of Disney’s Hollywood Studios (then Disney-MGM Studios), and much more of its acreage was accessible to visitors.
 Like Disney’s parks, USF is spacious, beautifully landscaped, meticulously clean, and delightfully varied in its entertainment.

 With just one theme park, Universal played second fiddle to Disney for almost a decade.
 Things began to change when Islands of Adventure (IOA) opened in 1999.
 Adding a second park, along with the CityWalk nightlife complex and on-site resort hotels, made Universal a legitimate two-day destination and a serious competitor with Disney for tourists’ time and money.

 Today, USF and IOA are state-of-the-art parks that vie with Disney parks, whose attractions are decades older on average.
 None of Disney’s latest attractions are the kinds of cutting-edge, super-headliner attractions that Universal has built recently and continues to build.